osaario/react-declarative-state/README.md

 ### Variable

 Like `Constant`, `Variable` also resolves the `initialValue` and renders the result of children function after the `initialValue` is resolved.
 Similiarly, when no value has yet been resolved or there is an error, placeholder is rendered if provided.
-New value can be provided as an `Observable` or concrete value to the second argument of the children function.
-While that new value is being resolved the third argument will show the progress of the operation.
+New value can be provided as an `Observable` or concrete value to the *function* provided as the second argument for the children function.
+While that new value is being resolved the third argument provided will show the progress of the operation.

 ```JSX
 import { Variable, Async } from "react-declarative-state"